 FOODS TO AVOID: non-cultured dairy products (milk, cheese, ice cream,) spicy, greasy or fatty foods, whole grains, raw vegetables, alcohol, caffeine.

-It may take several days to a week for a person’s appetite, energy level, and bowels to be normal again.
+It may take several days to one week to regain your appetite, energy level, and for bowels to be normal again.

 - Do not share eating or drinking utensils with others.